Sign up for a One-on-one Meet-up

 Student Experience Program Assistant (co-op)

-Our Student Experience Program Assistant is a co-op position that supports behind-the-scenes in the success of many Renison events, as well as assisting with many administrative projects such as airport bus pick-up for international students, supporting in data management, and various special projects.
+Our Student Experience Program Assistant is a co-op position that supports behind-the-scenes in the success of many Renison events, as well as assisting with many administrative projects such as supporting in data management, updating our events webpage, and helping with various special projects.

-You can find the Student Experience Program Assistant them in REN 0209.
-They are a great resource for connecting with other members of the SEAH team, event information, mental health support, and sharing their own experiences in co-op and UWaterloo.
+You can find the Student Experience Program Assistant in REN 0209.
+They are a great resource for connecting with other members of the SEAH team, event information, and sharing their own experiences in co-op and UWaterloo.

 Meet your Student Experience Program Assistant